|

 up with better designs.
 Use

 Google to search for bump sensor on the net for ideas.
+We'll install the micro-switches and their circuitry first and

 then make the actual bumpers.
 Figure